TIM-600

-TIM-600 was an important PC computer system in the TIM series of microcomputers from Mihajlo Pupin Institute-Belgrade, developed from 1987 to 1988 (see ref.Lit. #1, #2 and #6).
+TIM-600 was an important PC computer system in the TIM series of microcomputers from Mihajlo Pupin Institute-Belgrade, developed from 1987 to 1988.
 It was based on the Intel microprocessor types 80386 and 80387.
 It has word-length of 32 bits, basic cycle time of 20 MHz and operating system Unix V.3.
 The TIM-600 computer system was presented at the Munich International Computer Exhibition in September 1988.

 System specifications

 TIM-600 architecture was based on three system buses (32, 16 and 8 bits respectively).
 The CPU performs 5,000,000 simple operations per second.
 Primary memory RAM had a maximum capacity of 8 x 2 MB.
 There were a maximum of eight TIM terminals or other equipment units connected by RS-232C.
 Centronics types interface was used for the line printers.
 Also, there were possibilities for the connections of two hard disks as well as the magnetic cassettes and diskettes.